The Bluffer’s Guide to Bluffing

 When you’re at a poker table, one of the most important things that you need to do is cultivate the ideal image.
 Being able to shift the way people think of you is undoubtedly the most important part of a poker bluffing strategy.
 If you call whenever you can and enter a lot of hands, then your bluffs aren’t going to gain much traction.
 You need to be able to convince people that you aren’t always going to dive in headfirst.
 However, a tight, aggressive game where you take control of the pot is likely to put more players on the back foot and convince them that you are someone who isn’t bluffing, even when you are.

-Your position is where you are stationed at the table and it plays a big part in how successful your bluff will be.
-The early position is the one that is directly to the left of the dealer and that player must go first.
+Your position is where you are stationed at the table, and it plays a big part in how successful your bluff will be.
+The early position is the one that is directly to the left of the dealer, and that player must go first.
 A late position is one of the last few or the very last players who get to play that round.

 In general, having an early position isn’t ideal, as it means that you’ll be unable to see what cards are played during the round and how people react before you bluff, and this makes it easier for opponents to call you out.
 The late position enables you to see the cards played and to see if there are any telltale signs of bluffing from other players.